 Propane will work at temperatures as low as -40°C and is therefore suitable for all winter motorhoming.

-Note: Swift recommend that 6kg Calor propane cylinders are used.
+(\\) Note: Swift recommend that 6kg Calor propane cylinders are used (except Ascari which can hold 3.9kg propane cylinders).
 However the cylinder compartments can also house various cylinders dependant on model.